 - Ensuring they come off without a hitch

-- Making sure people turn up to them in the first place!
+- Making sure people turn up to them

 Sadly, no matter how good the open day is, your job is only half-done when the last prospective student leaves the building.
 Without taking care of the rest of the process, all of your effort up to this point will go to waste.